 Now when I’m not hiking, I write about the outdoors.
 My book, Hiking the Carolina Mountains was published in April 2007.
 My second guidebook, Hiking North Carolina’s Blue Ridge Mountains came out in April 2009.
-My latest book is The Mountains-to-Sea Trail Across North Carolina published by The History Press in 2013.
+My next book was The Mountains-to-Sea Trail Across North Carolina published by The History Press in 2013.

 I put a historical and personal spin on my travels.
 In my attempt to become a Southerner one park at a time, I show that every national park has a human story as well as great scenery.

 I have a slide show on North Carolina’s hiking heritage, which I can customize for your group.
 You can contact me directly: